The Dordogne is known for its UNESCO-listed cave paintings and traditional villages.

 Churches were erected for saints and chateaus built for barons, who later fortified the villages for a succession of wars.

-Today, the riverbanks, limestone topography and historical relics combine to make the Dordogne synonymous with achingly pretty villages.
-Many of them are the pride of France.
+Today, the riverbanks, limestone topography and historical relics combine to make the Dordogne synonymous with achingly pretty villages that are the pride of France.

 Here are seven villages you absolutely must visit on a trip to the Dordogne.